TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-table-authentication.md

 * Verify the correct secret key is used by the application
 * Validate the connection string from the Azure Portal - Cosmos DB Connection string tab and compare with string in the application.
-* Carefully review the secret key and remove any spaces at the start or end of the string.
+* Carefully review the secret key and remove any spaces at the start or at the end of the string.